 Whilst I've always had an urge to explore the outdoors, It took me a little while to figure out how to turn that passion into an earnable living.

 As an undergrad Conservation Biology student, I'd messed about filming with GoPros whilst doing a few conservation trips overseas but it wasn't until I chose to do a Masters in Science Communication that I realised how powerful video could be as a tool in engaging other people with stories of the natural world and conservation.

-Career wise, like most people fresh on the Wildlife film scene, I struggled to get a entry level runner position, so much of my time over the past few years has been spent doing a tonne of voluntary projects on the side of my full time jobs, spamming various organisations with emails asking if I could create some content or anything else that supported their work and I've developed my portfolio step by step from there.
-I've now worked with organisations including Octopus Energy, The Marine Diaries, Earth Minutes, Tom Carroll,
+Career wise, like most people fresh on to the Wildlife film scene, I struggled to get a entry level runner position, so much of my time over the past few years has been spent doing a tonne of voluntary projects on the side of my full time jobs, spamming various organisations with emails asking if I could create some content or anything else that supported their work and I've developed my portfolio step by step from there.
+I've now worked with organisations including Octopus Energy, The Marine Diaries, Earth Minutes and Freethink.

 I'm currently working full time as a Junior Researcher at BBC Studios and in my down time I try keep tabs on a few side jobs to develop my skills further including editing videos for the Marine Diaries and Freethink's 'Future_Explored' TikTok channel.

 Currently looking to branch out from the wildlife film scene and gain more experience as both an editor and videographer, I'd love to help with your project, so please get in touch and I'll happily buy you a coffee!